Oberon (moon): Origin and evolution

 Oberon is thought to have formed from an accretion disc or subnebula: a disc of gas and dust that either existed around Uranus for some time after its formation or was created by the giant impact that most likely gave Uranus its large obliquity.
 The precise composition of the subnebula is not known; however, the relatively high density of Oberon and other Uranian moons compared to the moons of Saturn indicates that it may have been relatively water-poor.
 (Note: For instance, Tethys, a Saturnian moon, has a density of 0.97 g/cm^{3}, which means that it contains more than 90% water.)
 Significant amounts of carbon and nitrogen may have been present in the form of carbon monoxide and N_{2} instead of methane and ammonia.
 The moons that formed in such a subnebula would contain less water ice (with CO and N_{2} trapped as clathrate) and more rock, explaining the higher density.

 Oberon's accretion probably lasted for several thousand years.
 The impacts that accompanied accretion caused heating of the moon's outer layer.
 The maximum temperature of around 230 K was reached at the depth of about 60 km.
 After the end of formation, the subsurface layer cooled, while the interior of Oberon heated due to decay of radioactive elements present in its rocks.
 The cooling near-surface layer contracted, while the interior expanded.
 This caused strong extensional stresses in the moon's crust leading to cracking.
 The present-day system of canyons may be a result of this process, which lasted for about 200 million years, implying that any endogenous activity from this cause ceased billions of years ago.

 The initial accretional heating together with continued decay of radioactive elements were probably strong enough to melt the ice if some antifreeze like ammonia (in the form of ammonia hydrate) or some salt was present.
 Further melting may have led to the separation of ice from rocks and formation of a rocky core surrounded by an icy mantle.
 A layer of liquid water ('ocean') rich in dissolved ammonia may have formed at the core–mantle boundary.
 The eutectic temperature of this mixture is 176 K. If the temperature dropped below this value the ocean would have frozen by now.
 Freezing of the water would have led to expansion of the interior, which may have also contributed to the formation of canyon-like graben.
 Still, present knowledge of the evolution of Oberon is very limited.
-Although recent analysis concluded that its more likely that the larger moons of Uranus having active subsurface oceans.
+Although recent analysis concluded that its more likely that the larger moons of Uranus have active subsurface oceans.